alkismavridis/mathasm/README.md

 Those are all valid sentences for MathAsm.

 ### I do not get it.
 How can those be valid sentences?
-The second one is wrong, the third states nothing, and the fourth looks more like my parrot walking on the keyboard than actual math.
+The first one is ok.
+But the second one is wrong, the third states nothing, and the fourth looks more like my parrot walking on the keyboard than actual math.
 MathAsm does not care about any of that.
 These are all valid sentences.
 And thus, your parrot can use MathAsm too.

 ### This has no sense!
 How can anyone build meaningful mathematical theories if we cannot distinguish proper from messed up syntax?
-Also, leave my parrot alone, weirdo!
 You can distinguish between good and bad syntax.
 You can have your well formed and malformed sentences.
 But MathAsm will not do this distinction.
 Your axioms will.
-Your axioms define what correct syntax means.
+Your axioms define what correct syntax even means.

 MathAsm makes sure that the theorems are direct result of your axioms.
 They are born by your axioms.
 This means that theorems will have the same syntactical rules and patterns as the axioms you created.
 It will be just cause and effect.